 Update (): The following section is no longer relevant as Linode no longer disables SELinux nor replaces Fedora’s Kernel for new VPS instances as of Fedora 27.

 I’ve become somewhat of a Fedora Linux fanboy over the last six months.
 I appreciate its technical merits and where it has diverged from other popular Linux distributions.
-I was greatly annoyed, however, when I discovered what Linode labeled as “Fedora 23” actually wasn’t Fedora.
+I was greatly annoyed, however, when I discovered what Linode labeled as “Fedora 23” wasn’t Fedora.

 I’m sure having everybody running the same custom kernel somehow makes the VPSes of everyone run just a little faster, or that it somehow harmonizes how they all work together on the shared host.
 Frankly, I don’t give a damn about the reasons.
-Replacing the default distribution kernel with a custom kernel where security features are disabled by default isn’t really inspiring trust.
+Replacing the default distribution kernel with a custom kernel where security features are disabled by default isn’t inspiring trust.

 It’s possible to run any custom kernel or distribution on Linode, but it does require some extra setup and complexity.
-I really wish that Linode could have given users the option of having ‘Fedora Linux‘ as well as ‘Almost-Fedora Linux’.
+I wish that Linode could have given users the option of having ‘Fedora Linux‘ as well as ‘Almost-Fedora Linux’.
 I initially got such a bad sense for the service after discovering all of this that I considered leaving them after just the first few hours.

 Linode also deploys a network helper process by default that is taking care of network configuration.
-This process if of course entirely SELinux unaware, so if you do choose to restore the original Fedora kernel were SELinux is enforced, you may accidentally knock your VPS off the net.
+This process if, of course, entirely SELinux unaware, so if you do choose to restore the original Fedora kernel were SELinux is enforced, you may accidentally knock your VPS off the net.
 This is where LISH comes in.

 At Linode, you get one IPv4 and one IPv6 address per server instance.
 You can pay an extra monthly fee for additional IPv4 addresses, or get a pool of a minimum of /56 additional IPv6 addresses for free.
 DigitalOcean had the same arrangement, but gave each server instance 16 IPv6 address by default – because why not?
 I would have preferred if Linode had handed out some extra IPv6 addresses.
-Otherwise I have to depend on the Server Name Indication extension to TLS for my websites, but I haven’t bothered contacting them to ask for more addresses.
+Otherwise, I’ve to depend on the Server Name Indication extension to TLS for my websites, but I haven’t bothered contacting them to ask for more addresses.
 It would seem it’s not all that important for me since this requires such a minimal amount of effort.

 Linode has on average a 20 ms faster DNS response time than both DigitalOcean and my current domain registrar, according to data from SolveDNS on DigitalOcean, Linode, and Uniregistry.
 I kept using my registrar’s DNS service when I was with Digital Ocean, as there didn’t appear to be any reason for changing it.
 As Linode is offering both increased speeds and reliability, I decided to make the move to using Linode for DNS services as well.
 Linode doesn’t offer DNSSEC, but none of the other two had that either and I guess I can’t expect everything.